Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

 niCamera
 ====================================================================================================

-Object that represent a camera in the scene graph.
-They have no inherent geometric representation, but use their parents' transforms to determine their location and orientation in world space.
-This organization enables cameras in Gamebryo to be attached to scene graph objects and automatically follow them for "in-car" cameras and "missile-cams".
+Object that represent a camera.
+Position and orientation is determined by parent properties.

 Properties
 ----------------------------------------------------------------------------------------------------